In the first part, you have the option to vote “yes” or “no” to the question of whether to remove the Governor from office.

 is provided in an accessible format that is screen-reader

 friendly.
-Each Vote Center will be equipped with multiple
+Each Vote Center will have multiple accessible voting

 Voters with disabilities will be able to vote privately and

 independently through our Accessible Vote by Mail (AVBM) system.

 AVBM Voters may mark an electronic ballot in a screen-reader

 accessible format and then print and return their ballot in a